Fox News' Maria Bartiromo gave Trump his first TV interview since the election. It was filled with lies

 President Donald Trump on Sunday spoke with Fox News anchor Maria Bartiromo -- his first TV interview since the election.
 The conversation was riddled with lies and conspiracy theories.

-"This election was a fraud; it was a rigged election."
-Trump told Bartiromo.
-In response, the Fox anchor reflected the president's anger, saying, "This is disgusting and we cannot allow America's election to be corrupted."
+Bartiromo opened the interview with a question about election fraud, telling Trump, "The facts are on your side."
+Trump responded, falsey saying, "This election was a fraud; it was a rigged election."
+The Fox anchor then reflected the president's anger, saying, "This is disgusting and we cannot allow America's election to be corrupted."

 The interview highlighted that Trump is "unable or unwilling to accept reality," CNN's Chief Media Correspondent Brian Stelter said on "Reliable Sources" Sunday.